 UNL is organized and operated as a limited partnership in accordance with the provisions of the LP Agreement and applicable state law, and is treated as a partnership for U.S. federal income tax purposes.
 In addition, the trading of shares on the NYSE Arca will cause UNL to be classified as a "publicly traded partnership" for U.S. federal income tax purposes.
 Under the Code, a publicly traded partnership is generally taxable as a corporation for U.S. federal income tax purposes.
-The Code provides an exception to this general rule for a publicly traded partnership whose gross income for each taxable year of its existence consists of at least 90% "qualifying income" (the "qualifying income exception").
-For this purpose, Code section 7704 defines "qualifying income" as including, in pertinent part, interest (other than from a financial business), dividends and gains from the sale or disposition of capital assets held for the production of interest or dividends.
-In addition, in the case of a partnership a principal activity of which is the buying and selling of commodities (other than as inventory) or of futures, forwards and options with respect to commodities.
-UNL and USCF have represented, among other items, the following to Eversheds Sutherland (US) LLP:
+The Code provides an exception to this general rule where an entity's gross income for each taxable year of its existence consists of qualifying income (the "qualifying income exception").
+In addition, in the case of a partnership a principal activity of which is the buying and selling of commodities (other than as inventory) or of futures, forwards and options with respect to commodities, "qualifying income" includes income and gain from such commodities and futures, forwards and options with respect to commodities.
+In connection with the opinion provided by Eversheds Sutherland (US) LLP, UNL and USCF have represented, among other items, the following to Eversheds Sutherland (US) LLP: